-The city of Amsterdam has become such a ‘go to’ place in the Netherlands that an unknowing visitor could easily mistake the capital as the only worthwhile place to visit in Holland.
+The city of Amsterdam has become such a ‘go to’ place in the Netherlands that an unknowing visitor could easily mistake the capital as the only worthwhile place to visit.
 For some reason, many people don’t holiday in other parts of the country and quite frankly, they’re missing out.

 After travelling through this compact country for just under two weeks, I’ve selected three places outside Amsterdam and included details of what to do there, to prove that there is more to Dutch life than weed, ogling at prostitutes and drinking beer.